'House of the Dragon' Episode 5 Easter Eggs

 Fire and Blood is a history of the Targaryen Family written from the perspective of Arch Maester Gyldayn.
 The source Gyldayn refers to for several incidents during this time period is a court jester named Mushroom.

-"A three-foot-tall dwarf possessed of an enormous head...
-Mushroom was thought feeble-minded, so kings and lords and princes did not scruple to hide their secrets from him," Gyldayn writes.
+"A 3-foot-tall dwarf possessed of an enormous head...
+Mushroom was thought feeble-minded, so kings and lords and princes did not scruple to hide their secrets from him," Gyldayn tells the reader.
 In a nod to the source material, we see a glimpse of Mushroom during the welcome feast.
 He's onstage beating a drum during a musical performance.

 Mushroom was put in the show at the behest of Paddy Considine, who plays King Viserys.
 "There's actually a banquet scene in House of the Dragon, and I messaged [showrunner] Ryan Condal and said, 'Ryan, can we stick Mushroom in there somewhere?'" the actor told Deadline.
 "I was fighting every minute to find an excuse to include Mushroom."